arbus/arbus.github.io/_posts/2014-06-09-Graphs-In-Mysql.md

   GROUP BY depart, arrive;
 {% endhighlight %}

-Finally, we create a stored procedure that will seed the `trips` table with all the possible trips using the `routebuilder` view
+Now, we have all the building blocks that we need to populate the `trips` table.

+First, lets clear the easiest trips, the single hop trips like so:
 {% highlight sql %}
+INSERT INTO trips
+    SELECT
+      tracks.depart, tracks.arrive, 1, CONCAT(tracks.depart, ',', tracks.arrive)
+    FROM tracks;
+{% endhighlight %}

+Now if you were to look at the `routebuilder` view, you will see that it is populated by all the possible 2 hop journeys from our initial set of single hop journeys.
+We can add those 2 hop journeys in via:

+{% highlight sql %}
+INSERT INTO trips
+  SELECT
+    routebuilder.depart,
+    routebuilder.arrive,
+    routebuilder.hops,
+    routebuilder.route
+  FROM routebuilder
+  LEFT JOIN trips ON
+    routebuilder.depart = trips.depart AND routebuilder.arrive = trips.arrive
+  WHERE trips.depart IS NULL AND trips.arrive IS NULL;
+{% endhighlight %}

+Now if you look at the `routebuilder` again, you will see all the possible 3 hop journeys that are possible from our set if 2 hop journeys are now listed along with that initial set of 2 hop journeys from the previous step.
+Another neat side effect of keep track of the hops is that because of the primary key constraint in the `trips` table, you cannot have a trip with longer hops overwrite a trip with smaller hops with the same depart arrive locations since the insert occurs in ascending order of hops.
+Now because we need to loop the above query, lets combine the query and the initial seeding into 1 procedure:

+{% highlight sql linenos %}
 CREATE PROCEDURE buildTrips()
 BEGIN
-  DECLARE row_count INT DEFAULT 0;
+  SET @row_count = 0;
   TRUNCATE TABLE trips;
   -- First, we seed the trips table with all the 1 hop routes that are possible.
-This is basically just duplicating the data in the tracks table.
+  -- This is basically just duplicating the data in the tracks table.
   INSERT INTO trips
     SELECT
       tracks.depart, tracks.arrive, 1, CONCAT(tracks.depart, ',', tracks.arrive)
     FROM tracks;

-  SET row_count = ROW_COUNT();
+  SET @row_count = ROW_COUNT();
-  WHILE(row_count > 0) DO
+  WHILE(@row_count > 0) DO
     -- Next, for each of the possible journeys, we build upon it using the routebuilder view.
     INSERT INTO trips
       SELECT